maksimillian1/Jupita-Agent-Web-Typescript/README.md

 This library will allow you to make API calls with Jupita Agent.
 This SDK fully supports the 3 APIs available for Jupita Agent.
 All API calls are made asynchronously, thus there are event listeners available to handle the API results.

 ## Overview
 Jupita Agent is an API product that provides deep learning powered analysis of conversational data, via many mediums, between an agent (any service provider or staff member/company representative) and a client/customer.
-Within the SDK documentation, `message type` will simply refer to who is speaking/typing.
-Message type '0' = `agent`, and message type '1' = `client`, although these labels are normally handled by the SDK.
+Within the SDK documentation, `message_type` will simply refer to who is speaking/typing. `Message_type` '0' = `agent`, and `message_type` '1' = `client`, although these labels are normally handled by the SDK.

-The required parameters for the APIs include setting `message type`, along with assigning a `agent` + `client` ID to be passed - how this is structured or deployed is dependent on your systems/platforms architecture, therefore it is completely flexible and customisable.
-Please note when assigning the `agent` ID that no data will be available for that particular agent from any of the APIs until the agent has sent at least 1 utterance via the `dump` API.
+The required parameters for the APIs include setting `message_type`, along with assigning an `agent_id` + `client_id` to be passed - how this is structured or deployed is dependent on your systems/platforms architecture, therefore it is completely flexible and customisable.
+Please note when assigning the `agent_id` that no data will be available for that particular agent from any of the APIs until the agent has sent at least 1 utterance via the `dump` API.

 ## APIs
 There are 3 APIs within the Juptia Agent product – `dump` `rating` & `feed`: